anajlm/AdaTask/README.md

 - `BaseTask`: Base entity containing common attributes.
 - `TaskWithDeadline`: Abstract class extending `BaseTask` for tasks with a deadline.
 It introduces the `deadline` attribute, allowing tasks to have a specific date by which they need to be completed.

+	- **Contracts**
+		- `FilterableTask`: Interface defining tasks that can be filtered based on specific criteria.

+	- **Enums**
+		- Priority: defines the priority levels that can be assigned to tasks: LOW, MEDIUM, and HIGH.

+	- **Entities**
 		- `PersonalTask`: Inherits from `BaseTask` for personal tasks.
-- `StudyTask`: Extends `TaskWithDeadline` and represents study tasks.
+		- `StudyTask`: Extends `TaskWithDeadline` and and implements FilterableTask.
+Represents study tasks.
 It includes a `subject` attribute, indicating the subject of study.
-- `WorkTask`: Extends `TaskWithDeadline` and represents work tasks.
+		- `WorkTask`: Extends `TaskWithDeadline` and implements FilterableTask.
+Represents work tasks.
 It includes a `client` attribute, indicating the client associated with the task.

 **Repository Layer**:

 Manages data storage using in-memory lists for simplicity.